A quality tool belt & bag gives you quick access to your tools without getting in the way.

 While the ~20 dollars shaved off of the price makes it a tempting option, you’ll find that it suffers in a few key areas but still comes out as a decent alternative.

-Equipped with 28 pockets, you’ll have plenty of room to keep all of your gear in the bags on this polyester work belt, but space is not an issue.
+Equipped with 28 pockets, you’ll have plenty of room to keep all of your gear in the bags on this polyester work belt.
+Space is not an issue – there’s plenty of room for your wire strippers and voltage testers.
 Where this tool belt usually falls short is in durability, as the bags are far too easy to rip through with any type of tool and harness is far too fragile for extended use.

 Beyond the issues with durability, this electrician’s work belt is comfortable, fits well, and has plenty of space, so if you only need a belt for home renovations or infrequent use, then it’ll work.Check Price